 One of my all-time favorite soups is French Onion Soup.
-It’s hot, cheesy, salty, sweet and bread-y (is that a word?).
-So when I recently came across a recipe for this French Onion Toast, I was all-in.
+It’s hot, cheesy, salty and deliciously sweet.
+So when I recently came across a recipe for this French Onion Toast, I was all-in!

 What makes this recipe even better is that it’s prepared in about 20 minutes flat.
-Yessiree!
+YES!

 Probably the hardest part of the entire process was thinly slicing a large onion… I could have broken out my food processor but I just didn’t want to mess with the clean up of all the parts.
 And it wasn’t that cumbersome… about 3 minutes and teary eyes.
 Not bad.